Beautiful Hawke’s Bay Vineyards

 Irongate Vineyard – Gimblett Gravels

-Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec, Chardonnay and Gewurztraminer – 36.8 hectares / 90.9 acres
+Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec and Chardonnay – 36.8 hectares / 90.9 acres

 Like the Omahu Vineyard, this vineyard can be found in one of the most renowned growing districts of Hawke’s Bay, New Zealand.
 Wines produced from this region are determined by the gravelly soils laid down by the old Ngaruroro River.